08Aristodemus24/thesis-writing-1/readme.md

 3. $AR(p)$ Model:
 The general autoregressive model of order `p` includes `p` lagged values.
 It is expressed as: $Y_t = \beta + \theta_1Y_{t - 1} + \theta_2Y_{t - 2} + \cdots + \theta_{p}Y_{t - p} + \epsilon_t$
+4. what is rfe_loso mean in the context of artifact detection in eda signals or just signal processing with biosignal data from individual subjects in general?

+- Recursive Feature Elimination (RFE) is a feature selection technique used to identify the most relevant features for a specific task (e.g., artifact detection).
+It works by iteratively removing the feature that contributes the least to the model's performance and retraining the model with the remaining features.
+This process continues until a desired number of features is reached or a stopping criterion is met.

+- Leave-One-Subject-Out Cross-Validation (LOSO) is a cross-validation technique used to evaluate the generalizability of a model on unseen data.
+In LOSO, the model is trained on data from all subjects except one, and its performance is evaluated on the left-out subject's data.
+This process is repeated for all subjects, providing an estimate of how well the model generalizes to new individuals.

+- Combining RFE and LOSO (rfe_loso)

+- In the context of artifact detection, "rfe_loso" might indicate a two-step process:
+Feature Selection with RFE: First, RFE is applied within LOSO cross-validation.
+For each fold (where one subject is left out), RFE selects the most relevant features for artifact detection using the training data from the remaining subjects.
+Artifact Detection with Selected Features: Finally, using the selected features from each LOSO fold, an artifact detection model is trained and applied to the left-out subject's data to identify potential artifacts.

+- "rfe_loso" suggests a feature selection and model evaluation strategy that leverages both RFE and LOSO cross-validation for artifact detection or other biosignal processing tasks involving individual subjects.
+It emphasizes selecting features that are relevant across subjects while ensuring the model generalizes well to unseen data.

 # To do: